openfaas/of-watchdog/README.md

 #### 1.1 Status

-The HTTP mode is set to become the default mode for future OpenFaaS templates.
+The HTTP mode is stable.

-The following templates have been available for testing:
+See example templates:

 | Template               | HTTP framework      | Repo                                                               |
 |------------------------|---------------------|--------------------------------------------------------------------|